Shashankyadav00/milk-attendance-system/frontend/README.md

 ## Deployment notes 🔧

 - Set `REACT_APP_API_BASE_URL` in your hosting environment to your backend base URL (for example `https://your-backend.example.com`).
 If this is not set, the frontend will use relative API paths and may receive 404s when requests are served by the frontend host.
-- The Payments page includes a **Send Test Email** button (near the Unpaid Report button) that triggers the backend test email endpoint (`POST /api/payments/email/test`).
-Use this to verify SendGrid configuration after you set `EMAIL_FROM` and `SENDGRID_API_KEY` in the backend environment.
+- Reminder emails must be configured with `EMAIL_FROM` and `SENDGRID_API_KEY` on the backend.
+Reminder emails are sent automatically at the configured time and repeat interval (set in the Payments page).
 - If you change `REACT_APP_API_BASE_URL`, rebuild the frontend (run `npm run build`) so the variable is baked into the production bundle.